CSC3022F-WNGJIA001/A02/README.md

 ## PS:
-When I first submitted the compressed folder of this assignment, I discovered that the compressed folder was surprisingly large, approximately 40MB, this is because I regrettably git add'ed the large sample images causing the .git file to be huge. 🥲 Unforfortunately I could not reduce it even though I did git rm the images.
+When I first submitted the compressed folder of this assignment, I discovered that the compressed folder was surprisingly large, approximately 40MB, this is because I regrettably git add'ed the large sample images causing the .git file to be huge. 🥲 Unfortunately I could not reduce it even though I did git rm the images.

 😟 Sorry for any inconvenience caused.